anishkarnik/Python-AI-ML/README.md

 # Python-AI-ML
-All of my work till date in this field
+This repo consists of majority of my work till date in the field of AI ML.

+ P.S. : This might not contain every little detail I have worked and been through